How Many McDonald's Pie Flavors Have There Been?

 Where can I get McDonald's Blueberry & Créme Pie?

-So far blueberry pies have been spotted at McDonald's in California, Iowa, Illinois, Michigan, New York and West Virginia.
+Each region chooses its own pies but blueberry pies have been spotted at McDonald's in California, Iowa, Illinois, Michigan, New York, Oklahoma and West Virginia.
 Last year, the pies were ultimately available in about 6,800 of McDonald's 14,000 US locations.

 If you use DoorDash or UberEats, the item should appear on the apps' McDelivery menu if it's available in your area.